City comparison

 Climate, safety, and demographics side by side.

-Elgin and San Antonio have nearly identical overall cost-of-living indices.
-If you earn $80,000 in Elgin, you'd need about $79,932 in San Antonio to keep the same standard of living.
+San Antonio, TX is about 9.6% cheaper overall than Elgin, IL, based on our cost-of-living index.
+Housing costs are roughly 17% higher in Elgin than in San Antonio.
+If you earn $80,000 in Elgin, you'd need about $72,300 in San Antonio to keep the same standard of living.